tttppp/ragl/rules.md

 4.1.2.2 A player should be allowed to ban a map if he wishes to do so; so if a map is picked without asking to invoke the map ban, then a player is still allowed to ban a map afterwards.

-4.1.3 First map pick is pre-set by officials for Tiebreaker and Playoffs matches, followed by loser’s pick.
+4.1.3 First map pick is pre-set by officials for Tiebreaker and Playoffs matches, followed by loser's pick.

+4.1.3.1 Maps may not be played twice during a Tiebreaker or Playoff match.

 4.1.4 The standard game settings in the game lobby should be set as follows:
 * Explored Map: On